-by Jessica Rivera-Mueller with Jamie Ammirati, Jocelyn Bitner, Stephanie Ferguson, Joshua Killpack, Kenzie Randall, Morgan Sanford, and Mackenzie Wilson
+by Jessica Rivera-Mueller, Jamie Ammirati, Stephanie Ferguson, Morgan Graham, Joshua Killpack, Kenzie Randall, and Mackenzie Wilson

-Possibilities for advocacy emerge when teachers prioritize teacher-learning in the PLC process.
-Though administrative expectations and PLC structures vary from school to school, the common activities of designing and analyzing student work provide a context for teachers to describe and critically examine their definitions of learning, the conditions that lead to learning, and the consequences of particular pedagogical aims—key intellectual moves in collaborative inquiry (Cochran-Smith and Lytle; Palmisano; Simon).
-Rather than simply addressing questions about teaching and learning, teachers can view PLCs as places to collaboratively interrogate the aims and nature of their work.
-Teachers can take time to “understand” the assumptions, values, and consequences embedded in their conversations (Rivera-Mueller).
-In doing so, the teacher-learning that emerges from such conversations can shift local stories about literacy and questions about teaching and learning.
+When I became a teacher educator, I wanted to help preservice teachers develop these skills and understand PLCs as a context for advocacy.
+Though administrative expectations and PLC structures vary, the common activities of designing and analyzing student work provide a context for teachers to critically examine their definitions of learning, the conditions that lead to learning, and the consequences of pedagogical aims.
+Rather than simply addressing questions about teaching and learning, teachers can slow down their decision-making, taking time to “understand” the assumptions, values, and consequences embedded in their PLC conversations (Rivera-Mueller).
+In doing so, teachers critically examine and (perhaps) revise the frames that operate in their conversations.
+As Everyday Advocacy explains, paying attention to our frames helps us engage in better communication.

 Step 1: Create a Question